rajesh-lab/nurd-code-public/README.md

 # nurd-code-public

-Companion code for the paper [Out-of-distribution Generalization in the Presence of Nuisance-Induced Spurious Correlations](https://openreview.net/forum?id=12RoR2o32T).
+Companion code for the paper [Out-of-distribution Generalization in the Presence of Nuisance-Induced Spurious Correlations, ICLR 2022](https://openreview.net/forum?id=12RoR2o32T) ([ArXiv](https://arxiv.org/abs/2107.00520)).

 Email <aahlad@nyu.edu> to get the datasets used in the paper.
 You can also generate them using `save_processed_dataset_as_pt.py` which takes data and stores them as pytorch tensors to make training very fast.
 If you want to use the raw data, please make a dataset with the functionality of the class `XYZ_DatasetWithIndices` in the `dataloaders.py` file.